saurabhnative/hashnodeblogposts/ckszobxp7182zkxs1he8eg16a.md

 ### 3. Responsiveness
 To handle responsiveness, Tailwind CSS helped a lot.
 The custom classes allowed to to iterate faster and build responsive design quicker as well.

+## Competitor Analysis
+There are a lot of online markdown editors available like  [Dillinger](https://dillinger.io/).
+However, none of them have a form-driven interface specifically designed for creating Github READMEs.
+Since [README gen](https://readme-gen.vercel.app) also supports markdown mode it can be used as an online markdown editor as well.
+But the ease of use in creating README files faster with form-based inputs sets it apart from existing products.
+I made the README gen's 10 step process after going through a lot of awesome Github projects and understanding what sets them apart from other ones.
+And if anyone wants to customise the data in form-driven steps, they can easily do it by switching to markdown mode.
+So this 10 step process is a unique selling point(USP) feature in this project which makes it different and useful for every open-source contributor.

 ## Licensing and Contribution
 This project is licensed under  [MIT](https://github.com/saurabhnative/create-frontend-readme/blob/main/LICENSE)